rmaniv/a_proc_list/ip/initial-thoughts.md

 matters more for everyone's well-being.

-The anarcho-capitalist slogan "Ideas are NOT property" is best left for fairy tales next to their non-aggression principle.
+The anarcho-capitalist slogan "Ideas are NOT property" is best left for fairy tales, right after their non-aggression principle.
 Moral arguments are pointless to discuss.

 A utilitarian argument for patent rights would require a cost-benefit